odddollar/Hertz-hunter/README.md

 ### Battery calibration

-Different boards, even of the same model, can have variations in their Analog-to-Digital converters, so performing a simple calibration is necessary to ensure the device reads the correct battery voltage.
+Different boards, even of the same model, can have variations in their analog-to-digital converters, so performing a simple calibration is necessary to ensure the device reads the correct battery voltage.

 Turn the device on, and in the bottom right corner of the main menu there will be a battery voltage readout, displaying, for example, `4.0v`.
 Take a multimeter and measure the raw battery voltage, rounded to 1 decimal place.
 The voltage on the multimeter and the voltage displayed on the main menu should ideally be the same, but it may be off by a small amount.